 D. The school principal shall observe each librarian-teacher’s program practice at least once annually to determine the librarian-teacher’s ability to demonstrate state adopted competencies and indicators for each librarian-teacher’s licensure level.

-E. If a level II or level III-A librarian-teacher does not demonstrate essential competencies for a given school year, the school district shall provide the librarian-teacher with professional development and peer intervention, including mentoring, for a period the school principal deems necessary.
+E. If a level 2 or level 3-A librarian-teacher does not demonstrate essential competencies for a given school year, the school district shall provide the librarian-teacher with professional development and peer intervention, including mentoring, for a period the school principal deems necessary.
 If by the end of that school year the librarian-teacher still fails to demonstrate essential competencies, a district may choose not to contract with that librarian-teacher.

-F. If a level III-A librarian-teacher does not demonstrate essential competencies at level III-A for a given school year, the school district shall provide the librarian-teacher with professional development and peer intervention, including mentoring, for a period the school principal deems necessary.
-If by the end of the following school year the librarian-teacher still fails to demonstrate essential level III-A competencies, the superintendent may recommend to the secretary of education that the librarian-teacher’s level III-A license be suspended until such time as the librarian-teacher demonstrates the essential competencies at level III-A. Depending on the outcome of any due process proceeding under the Uniform Licensing Act, Sections 61-1-1 through 61-1-31, NMSA 1978, and if the superintendent verifies that the librarian-teacher meets the standards for a level II license, the librarian-teacher may be issued a level II license during the period of level III-A licensure suspension.
-A suspended level III-A license may be reinstated by the secretary of education either upon verification by a local superintendent that the librarian-teacher now demonstrates the essential competencies at level III-A or through the process described in 6.69.5.10 NMAC.
+F. If a level 3-A librarian-teacher does not demonstrate essential competencies at level 3-A for a given school year, the school district shall provide the librarian-teacher with professional development and peer intervention, including mentoring, for a period the school principal deems necessary.
+If by the end of the following school year the librarian-teacher still fails to demonstrate essential level 3-A competencies, the superintendent may recommend to the secretary of education that the librarian-teacher’s level 3-A license be suspended until such time as the librarian-teacher demonstrates the essential competencies at level 3-A. Depending on the outcome of any due process proceeding under the Uniform Licensing Act and if the superintendent verifies that the librarian-teacher meets the standards for a level 2 license, the librarian-teacher may be issued a level 2 license during the period of level 3-A licensure suspension.
+A suspended level 3-A license may be reinstated by the department upon verification by a local superintendent that the librarian-teacher now demonstrates the essential competencies at level 3-A or through the process described in 6.69.5.10 NMAC.

-G. Any librarian-teacher who held a level II or level III-A license prior to July 1, 2005, shall meet the requirements of the high objective uniform standard of evaluation for his/her level of licensure through the annual evaluation process by September 1, 2006 or shall not be eligible for the increased base salary provided in Subsection C of Section 22-10A-11 NMSA 1978.

-[6.69.5.9 NMAC - N, 10/17/2005]
+[6.69.5.9 NMAC - Rp, 6.69.5.9 NMAC, 1/18/2023]

-6.69.5.10 IMPLEMENTATION OF THE HIGH OBJECTIVE UNIFORM STANDARD OF EVALUATION FOR ADVANCEMENT TO LEVEL II OR LEVEL III LICENSURE:

-A. No later than June 30, 2006, each school district shall adopt policies, guidelines, and procedures for librarian-teacher performance evaluation for licensure advancement that meet the requirements of this regulation.
-The licensure advancement plan will be combined with the annual evaluation plan provided in Subsection A of 6.69.5.9 NMAC to form an overall system for librarian-teacher evaluation and support.

-B. The librarian-teacher shall develop and submit a professional development dossier (PDD) according to the following schedule:
+6.69.5.10 LICENSURE ADVANCEMENT:

+A. To advance from level 1 licensure to level 2 licensure, a librarian-teacher who:

+(1) is in their first or second year of teaching during the 2022-2023 school year is eligible to participate in APLI-II;

+(2) is in their third year of teaching during the 2022-2023 school year is eligible to participate in APLI-II or submit a professional development dossier (PDD) during the 2022-2023 or the 2023-2024 school year;

+(3) is in their fourth year of teaching during the 2022-2023 school year:

+(a) may participate in APLI-II, but shall be continuously enrolled in the required micro-credentials to complete APLI-II by the end of their fifth year of teaching;